mike-pete/cms/README.md

 ## Goals

-- [x] System should be scalable (ideally serverless)
+- [x] System should be scalable (ideally serverless).
-- [x] The user should be able to upload CSV files with 1 million rows
+- [x] The user should be able to upload CSV files with 1 million rows.
-- [x] The user should be able to see the progress of the file upload in real time
+- [x] The user should be able to see the progress of the file upload in real time.

 ## Tools